-15. The rules for the submission of official documents are well followed by the Working Party's participants.
-They could be updated to take into account the recent decision of the Working Party to invite delegations, when submitting proposals, to note in the justification part any interlinkage there might be with the Sustainable Development Goals and the circular economy.
+- 18. The rules for the submission of official documents are well followed by the Working Party's participants.
+They could be updated to take into account the recent decision of the Working Party to invite delegations, when submitting proposals, to note in the justification part any interlinkage there might be with the Sustainable Development Goals (SDGs) and the circular economy. - 19.
+To this end, the secretariat identified some SDGs and their related targets which are particularly relevant for the work of the Working Party.
+This information is published on the Economic Commission for Europe's website at https://unece.org/transport/dangerous-goods/unece-bodies-dealing-transport-dangerous-goods.